Higher-Spin and Higher-Point Constraints on Stringy Amplitudes: Factorization at level two

 We define the three-point amplitudes following the conventions of Ref.~\cite{Arkani-Hamed:2023jwn}.
 The residues for the half-ladder topologies depicted in Fig.~\ref{fig:halfladder} depend on the three-point amplitudes coupling a massless scalar to states of levels $n_{1}$ and $n_2$ of spin $s_1$ and $s_2$, respectively, for which there are $\min(s_1,s_2)$ independent couplings,

-Here, we have denoted all Lorentz contractions among vectors within parentheses and have written the polarization tensors for states 1 and 2 as outer products of vectors $e_1^\mu$ and $e_2^\mu$, labeling the corresponding momenta by $q_1$ and $q_2$, with $q_1$ defined as incoming and $q_2$ as outgoing.
-With these definitions, and recalling the $(-1)^{s_1+s_2}$ factor associated with swapping the color ordering, the coupling constants $\lambda_{n_1,n_2}^{s_1,s_2;j} = \lambda_{n_2,n_1}^{s_2,s_1;j}$ are symmetric on $1\leftrightarrow 2$ and, crucially, are {\it real} by virtue of unitarity.
+Here, we have denoted all Lorentz contractions among vectors within parentheses and have written the polarization tensors for states 1 and 2 as outer products of vectors $e_1^\mu$ and $e_2^\mu$, labeling the corresponding momenta by $q_1$ and $q_2$, with $q_1$ defined as incoming and $q_2$ as outgoing.\footnote{If we were to go beyond minimal degeneracy at each mass and spin, we would have to introduce additional flavor labels on $\lambda$ in the form $\lambda_{n_1,n_2}^{s_1,s_2;j}(f_1,f_2)$, where the ranges of the degeneracy labels $f_{1,2}$ depend on the mass and spin labels $n_{1,2}$ and $s_{1,2}$.
+The matching procedure works in precisely the same way, albeit much more laboriously.} With these definitions, and recalling the $(-1)^{s_1+s_2}$ factor associated with swapping the color ordering, the coupling constants $\lambda_{n_1,n_2}^{s_1,s_2;j} = \lambda_{n_2,n_1}^{s_2,s_1;j}$ are symmetric on $1\leftrightarrow 2$ and, crucially, are {\it real} by virtue of unitarity.
 Building all four-, five-, and six-point half-ladder topologies for all combinations of legs at levels $n \in \{0,1,2\}$, we find the ansatz residues in terms of the $\lambda$ couplings, the Regge intercept $\alpha_0$ and the spacetime dimension $D$.
 The four-point expressions are

-The higher-point expressions are much more involved, and are given in the supplemental files through seven-point.
+The higher-point expressions are much more involved, and are given in the supplemental files \cite{supplementRansatz} through seven-point.
 We write the mass level $n_i$ as a subscript on the residue, so the four-point residue at mass level $n$ is written as $R_{n}$, the five-point residue at mass levels $n_1,n_2$ is written as $R_{n_1\,n_2}$, the six-point at levels $(n_1,n_2,n_3)$ as $R_{n_1\,n_2\,n_3}$, etc., according to the half-ladder topology in Fig.~\ref{fig:halfladder}.

 Any candidate residues can describe a theory consistent with unitarity, with minimal degeneracy, only if there exists some real choice of the $\lambda$ couplings that reproduces them.
 In this case, Eq.~\eqref{eq:AKNu} leads to the four-point residues